snah0902/jetpack-joyride/README.md

-# Jetpack Joyride created for 15112
-# Created using CMU Graphics
-# External images/sounds taken from Jetpack Joyride
+Jetpack Joyride created for 15112 created using CMU Graphics -- External images/sounds taken from Jetpack Joyride